Tricks to Reverse a Linked List Recursively

 }

-This algorithm is often used to demonstrate the elegance and ingenuity of recursion.
-Let's explain this code in detail, and finally, provide a visualization panel for you to explore the recursion process on your own.
+This algorithm often shows the beauty and cleverness of recursion.
+Next, let's explain this code in detail.
+We will also provide a visual panel so you can explore the recursion yourself.

-For recursive algorithms that follow the "problem decomposition" approach, the most crucial part is clearly defining the recursive function.
-Specifically, the definition of our reverseList
+For recursive algorithms that "break down the problem", the most important thing is to be clear about the definition of the recursive function.
+Specifically, our reverseList

 Given a node head

-With the function definition understood, let's look at the problem.
-For example, if we want to reverse this linked list:
+Once you understand the function definition, let's look at the problem.
+For example, we want to reverse this list:

 ListNode last = reverseList(head.next);

-function returns the head node of the reversed list, which we store in the variable last
+function returns the new head of the reversed list, which we store in the variable last

 .